kolomiets/kick-off-project-book/introduction/README.md

 A lot of the tools I'm going to mention are actually cross-platform, so they will run as good (or better) in your favourite environment.
 Just stop blaming me and keep reading!

+## My Assumptions
+I also have a couple of rules (you haven't thought that it would be *that* simple, right?).
+Let me summarise them here:

+ * I expect that you are able to tackle issues you may face in the process.
+I'm not going to explain how to install tools, edit config files, etc. - please refer to official documentation for that.
+ * I don't plan to explain trivial things - I assume that you know the tools you are using.
+For example, I expect that you know what .PDB file is and why it is important (or, if you don't, you could find the missing pieces in different sources).